Jason Bruges Studio for Veuve Clicquot

-The work, shown in the first animation (top), has been commissioned by champagne brand Veuve Clicquot.
+The work, shown in this animation, has been commissioned by champagne brand Veuve Clicquot.

 Consisting of over 30 computer-controlled flags atop 4m masts, the work will also be shown at other events in England this summer, including a polo match (second animation, above).